wangshaocong92/develop/doc/doc/cla.md

 This concludes the proof.

-### [](https://leimao.github.io/article/CuTe-Layout-Algebra/#Definition-2-21-CUTLASS-Admission-for-Composition-Restricted-Case "Definition 2.21 CUTLASS Admission for Composition - Restricted Case"){.headerlink}Definition 2.21 CUTLASS Admission for Composition - Restricted Case {#Definition-2-21-CUTLASS-Admission-for-Composition-Restricted-Case style="scroll-margin: 1em;"}
+### [](https://leimao.github.io/article/CuTe-Layout-Algebra/#Definition-2-21-CUTLASS-Admission-for-Composition-Restricted-Case "Definition 2.21 CUTLASS Admission for Composition - Restricted Case")Definition 2.21 CUTLASS Admission for Composition - Restricted Case

 The CUTLASS admission for composition in the restricted case is more restrictive.